How much is it going to cost to live in Adelaide and study with us?

 In addition, students will be able to access a range of discounts covering gym membership, prices at commercial outlets on campus, textbooks and participation in a comprehensive range of activities of the Students' Association, Clubs Association and Sports Association.

 - Refund Policy

-You should read the Refund Policy for International Students before accepting your Offer of Admission.
+You should read the Repayment of Administration Fee in Special Circumstances for International Students before accepting your Offer of Admission.
 The policy complies with all of the requirements for tuition fee refunds stipulated in the Education Services for Overseas Student (ESOS) Act 2000, associated Commonwealth regulations, and the ESOS National Code of Practice.

 - Affordable Adelaide